Create mandatory user profiles

 It may take some time for this change to replicate to all domain controllers.

 Apply policies to improve sign-in time

-When a user is configured with a mandatory profile, Windows 10 starts as though it was the first sign-in each time the user signs in.
+When a user is configured with a mandatory profile, Windows starts as though it was the first sign-in each time the user signs in.
 To improve sign-in performance for users with mandatory user profiles, apply the Group Policy settings shown in the following table.
-(The table shows which operating system versions each policy setting can apply to.)

-The Group Policy settings above can be applied in Windows 10 Professional edition.
+These Group Policy settings can be applied in Windows Professional edition.